Last updated: February 12, 2021 @ 07:29AM

 IV.
 Application Procedures: Degree - Undergraduate Studies

-For additional details on how to apply, refer to brocku.ca/admissions/future-students/
+For details on how to apply, please refer to https://brocku.ca/admissions/undergraduate/

 A. Ontario Secondary School Applicants